 What Is Thymoma?

 Thymoma is the most common type of thymic tumour.
-It typically grows slowly and often remains confined to the thymus or nearby structures for a long period of time.
+It often grows slowly and may remain confined to the thymus for a prolonged period.

-Many thymomas are diagnosed incidentally during imaging performed for other reasons.
-They are frequently associated with autoimmune conditions, particularly myasthenia gravis, as well as other immune-mediated disorders.
+Many patients are diagnosed incidentally on scans performed for other reasons.
+Thymomas are frequently associated with autoimmune conditions, particularly myasthenia gravis, which causes muscle weakness.

 What Is Thymic Carcinoma?